OGRECave/ogre-attic/PlugIns/PCZSceneManager/docs/readme.txt

 The PCZSM is loaded just like any other Scene Manager plugin.
 Included in the standard PCZSM plugin is the "default" zone.
-If the user wishes to utilize the OctreeZone or TerrainZone, the "PLugin_OctreeZone" should be loaded *after* the PCZSM plugin is loaded.
+If the user wishes to utilize the OctreeZone or TerrainZone, the "Plugin_OctreeZone" should be loaded *after* the PCZSM plugin is loaded.

 Before using the PCZSM, the PCZSceneManager::init(zoneType) function should be called.